Colerar/ClickHouse/docs/en/engines/table-engines/mergetree-family/aggregatingmergetree.md

 The data is inserted in both `test.visits` and `test.agg_visits`.

 To get the aggregated data, execute a query such as `SELECT ...
-GROUP BY ...` from the materialized view `test.mv_visits`:
+GROUP BY ...` from the materialized view `test.agg_visits`:

 ```sql
 SELECT